Same Sharing Experience Used Across Microsoft 365

 Sorry – No Access

 When Teams uploads a file to a chat, it evaluates if the participants will be able to access the file in OneDrive for Business.
-It’s unlikely that you will see this when sharing files in chats with other tenant users, but it can happen when chatting with people in other Office 365 tenants.
-To solve the problem, click to file to edit the sharing link to ensure that the person has access before completing the upload (or adjust sharing in OneDrive for Business afterwards).
+It’s unlikely that you will see this when sharing files in chats with other tenant users, but it can happen when chatting with people from other tenants.
+To solve the problem, edit the sharing link for the file to ensure that the person has access before completing the upload (or adjust sharing in OneDrive for Business afterwards).

 I’ve also seen some reports that the attach file icon is not shown in some chats, usually those with federated users in other Office 365 tenants.
 If this happens, try opening the chat in a separate window as the icon seems to be available on a consistent basis there.
 Because Teams now uses the Office 365 sharing model, if you share a document in a chat with a federated user, Teams creates a new Azure AD guest account for that person, which is then used to access the document.
 A bug appears to stop the new guest account opening the document from Teams, but if they copy the link it will work in SharePoint Online.
 Chasing down bugs is common when new mechanisms are introduced, and I am sure that Microsoft will fix this problem soon.